-EMI or Unapproved Share Option Scheme – which is best for you?
+EMI or Unapproved Share Option Scheme – which is best?

 Want to reward your overseas employees with share options but don’t know how?
 Good news – it’s possible and easy to do (other than for US employees, but more on that below).
 We’ll explain how.